-- Be encouraging and remember that your goal is to keep your student motivated
+- Encourage your students remember that your goal is to keep your student motivated

 - Ensure your personal schedule is congruent with the student's needs

-If a student is stuck on a concept or just simply can't work out that math problem, then you may need to adjust your approach.
-If your student is getting frustrated, take a step back and ask your student to examine the problem from a new angle or explain the concept in a way that may be relevant for your student.
-Don't be afraid to change things!
+If a student is stuck on a concept or just simply can't wrap their head around a particular math problem, then you may need to modify your approach.
+If your student is getting frustrated, ask them to take a step back and try to examine the problem from a new angle or explain the concept in a way that may be relevant for your student.
+Don't be afraid to change things up!
 Remain flexible in your lesson plans and always adapt your teaching to suit your student's needs.

-Excellent communication skills are also an essential to be a successful tutor.
-You'll need to adapt your communication to ensure that your students understand the concepts as clearly as possible.
-For example, you wouldn't explain a math concept in the same way to a ten year old as you would to a university student.
-Always remember to adapt your communication to your student and to regularly ask your student for feedback to make sure that they understand the concepts you are teaching.
+Excellent communication skills are absolutely essential to be a successful tutor.
+Make sure to adapt your communication to ensure that your students understand the concepts as clearly as possible.
+For example, you wouldn't explain a math concept in the same way to a ten year old as you would to an advanced university student.
+Always remember to communicate as clearly as possible and ask your students to repeat what you've explained in their own words to make sure that they understand the concepts.
+Its important to regularly ask your student for feedback to make sure that they understand the concepts you are teaching.

-Aside from all these essential qualities and excellent knowledge of your subject, what kind of tangible resources should you use when planning for your private tutoring lessons?
+Aside from all of these essential qualities, including excellent communication and knowledge of your subject, what tangible resources should you use when planning tutoring lessons?

-Now that you've thought about all the personal qualities you'll need as a private tutor, you'll need to think about the kind of tangible resources that you'll need to prepare for your classes.
+Now that we've gone through the personal qualities you'll need as a private tutor, you'll need to think about the kind of tangible resources that you'll need to prepare for your classes.

-The most standard resources you'll need to bring along (even for your very first session) should include textbooks, notebooks, papers, summary sheets and even digital resources with education apps or websites.
-For your first tutoring session, you may also wish to test the level of your student by preparing a short assessment test to get an idea of their levels and their strengths and weaknesses.
-You'll then be able to plan your lessons accordingly.
+The most basic resources you'll need for tutoring lessons should include textbooks, notebooks, papers, review sheets, and possibly digital applications or interactive devices.
+For your first tutoring session, you may want to prepare a test to evaluate the level of your student beforehand.
+A short assessment test will allow you to evaluate their strengths and weaknesses and to then plan your lessons accordingly.